lightward/mechanic-tasks/docs/maintain-discount-percentage-filters-in-variant-metafields/README.md

 Tags: Discounts, Metafields, Online Store 2.0, Price, Variants

-This task checks to see if a product's variants have been discounted (by having a price set below the compare at price), and for each variant that meets one ore more configured discount percentage thresholds, it will save the matched filters in a variant metafield for use with Online Store 2.0.
+This task checks to see if a product's variants have been discounted (by having a price set below the compare at price), and for each variant that meets one ore more configured discount percentage thresholds, it will save the matched filters in a variant metafield for use with Online Store 2.0 filtering.

 * View in the task library: [usemechanic.com/task/maintain-discount-percentage-filters-in-variant-metafields](https://usemechanic.com/task/maintain-discount-percentage-filters-in-variant-metafields)
 * Task JSON, for direct import: [task.json](../../tasks/maintain-discount-percentage-filters-in-variant-metafields.json)